Kitchen & Bathroom Sale now on

 Smooth the mesh down with a filler knife.

-Step 3: apply filler to the wall
+Step 3: apply wall filler

 wickes-home-maintenance-fill-hole-in-wall-7.jpg